What causes Tuberculosis (TB) of the Lymph Node?

 Tuberculosis is an infectious disease.
 It spreads through the inhalation of bacteria.
 Once the bacteria enter the lungs, they lodge in the Lymph Nodes of the lung.
 They may remain there for a variable duration in the form of latent or dormant bacteria.

-Whenever the immunity drops down like in the case of diabetes, HIV, malnutrition etc. can these dormant bacteria become active and give rise to disease in the form of enlarged Tuberculosis lymph nodes?
+Whenever the immunity drops down like in the case of diabetes, HIV, malnutrition etc. can these dormant bacteria become active and give rise to disease in the form of enlarged Tb lymph node?

 Yes, Tuberculosis can cause enlarged or swollen Lymph Nodes either in the respiratory system or any other part of the body.

-Lymph Node Tuberculosis doesn't get transmitted from person to person.
+Lymph Node TB doesn't get transmitted from person to person.
 However, if the patient also has lung Tuberculosis, then he or she may transmit the infection to others by coughing.